Energy Step Code Program

 Energy Step Code Program for New Buildings

 The City of Abbotsford has adopted the new BC Energy Step Code.
-This program will launch on September 1, 2019.
+This program launched on September 1, 2019.

-On April 1, 2020, the new Step Code requirements will be mandatory for both Part 9 and Part 3 Buildings.
+On April 1, 2020, the new Step Code requirements will be mandatory for Part 3 and Part 9 Buildings.

 What is the BC Energy Step Code?